MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Run the scanner with a low integrity level

 This configuration option is currently in preview and is subject to change.
-It also requires the current preview version of the Azure Information Protection scanner.
+It also requires the current preview version of the Azure Information Protection client.

 This configuration uses an [advanced client setting](#how-to-configure-advanced-client-configuration-settings-in-the-portal) that you must configure in the Azure portal.